Andrew-Beniash/validator2/packages/backend/SESSION_STORE.md

   autoCreate: true,      // Auto-create session if none exists
   touchOnAccess: true    // Refresh TTL on each access }))

+### Temporary File Management

+Analysis artifacts (per-method `.txt` files and final PDF reports) are written to a temporary directory:

+- Base directory is resolved from `ANALYSIS_TMP_DIR` or defaults to `os.tmpdir() + '/validator-analysis'`.
+- Each session stores file metadata under:
+  - `results.analysis.files[]` – Method files
+  - `results.report` – Summary PDF

+The backend runs a periodic cleanup task that:

+- Scans the analysis temp directory.
+- Keeps files that are still referenced by active sessions.
+- Deletes files that are not referenced or older than `FILE_TTL_MS` (default: 48 hours).

+Cleanup configuration:

+- `FILE_TTL_MS` – Max age for files before deletion (ms).
+- `FILE_CLEANUP_INTERVAL_MS` – How often cleanup runs (ms, default: 30 minutes).
 ```

 ## Middleware Usage